SeiryuZ/HemeWeb/proposal/README.md

 # Risks

 As with all projects with limited time and budget, there are risks involved in this project.
-Most notably, project execution does not always accurately fit with what we have planned.
-That is why, this project is structured in such a way that minimize the chance of having nothing working at the end of the dissertaion period.
-The development of HemeWeb is tiered with the first phase being the most important and well-defined.
-This phase can stand on its own as a finished prototype, so that even if I fail to integrate other part to HemeWeb, the project is degraded gracefully.
+Most notable is project execution which does not fit with the plan.
+This is why, I structure this project to allow it to gracefully degrade.
+ Meaning that the project will always have a working product at each checkpoints.
+This is important to prevent having nothing at the end of the dissertation period.

 ## Work Plan